 A medical certificate to confirm the absence of a female circumcision is requested during the examination of an asylum request presented by a young woman or girl that is based on the risk of female genital mutilation (FGM) in her country of origin.
 During the OFPRA interview, she will be asked to demonstrate that she has not been subject to FGM, if this is the reason she fears persecution if she returns to her country of origin.
-Once protection has been granted - be it refugee status or subsidiary protection, the requirement of a medical certificate remains.
-OFPRA requests that a medical certificate is sent to them each year, proving the person has still not undergone FGM, as a required document for the renewal of protection and the right to remain.113
+Once protection has been granted, the requirement of a medical certificate remains.
+OFPRA requests that a medical certificate is sent to them each year, proving the person has still not undergone FGM, as a required document for the renewal of protection and the right to remain.183